syncfusion-content/windowsforms-docs/WindowsForms/fontcombobox/Getting-Started.md

 # Getting Started with Windows Forms FontComboBox

-This section provides a quick overview for working with the WF [FontComboBox](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.FontComboBox.html) control.
+This section briefly describes how to create a new Windows Forms project in Visual Studio and add the [FontComboBox](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.FontComboBox.html) control with its functionalities.

 ## Assembly Deployment